 Keywords:

-Blaise Pascal famously associated the greatness of human beings with our wretchedness.
+Blaise Pascal famously associated the greatness of human beings with our ‘wretchedness’.
 We are compelled to ‘transcend limits’ according to the dictum of Pensée 131.
 What these limits are and the possibility and means of their transcendence are complicated questions.
 David McPherson is well-placed to tackle them – a philosopher with expertise in moral and political philosophy as it relates to a virtuous and meaningful life.
 He has an orienting commitment to a broadly Christian vision, but engages with Nietzsche and Marxist and Confucian philosophies, too.
 His expansive and existentially serious style ensures the power and significance of his latest book, The Virtues of Limits.

 The Pascalian aspiration to transcendence is McPherson’s starting point.
 Alert to the risks of certain ways of pursuing that aspiration, there is a warning that this ‘limit-transcending feature’ could be our ‘potential downfall’ and a root of ‘human evils’ (p.1).
 Some limits are established for good reason (the highway speed limit) while others are integral to our nature.
 The Greek poet George Seferis said going ‘beyond the measure’ is ‘the worst thing that can befall a man’ (Seferis 1967, 57).
 Hubris is the price humans pay for exceeding their own proper limits.
 This sets up important questions: what kinds of limits are we dealing with and are they all of the same kind?
 Are attempts to push our limits actually impossible or achievable but unwise?
 Are certain limits changeable – or even changing naturally – or are they fixed by certain aspects of our nature or deep features of reality?

 McPherson approaches these issues with due care and an expansive outlook.
-He distinguishes four kinds of limits - existential, moral, political and economic detailed in chapters 2 to 4.
+He distinguishes four kinds of limits - existential, moral, political and economic – detailed in chapters 2 to 4.
 They relate to kinds of ‘limiting virtues’, dispositions to recognise and respect our limits.
 Some, like humility, are more Christian than Aristotelian.
 Others include loyalty, reverence, loyalty and moderation and – in the economic realm – contentment and frugality.
 McPherson knows virtue by itself lacks the power to constrain our impulses to self-transcendence.
 In MacIntyrean spirit, he describes ‘a vision of the good life that recognises the importance of limits’ (p.4).

 Such visions of the good are rarely amenable to systematic articulation.
 McPherson is right to indicate the general features of that vision – and to justify it by emphasising very familiar human needs and tendencies (our familial impulses and our limited sympathy, say).
 This is a strategy of rehabilitating limits – a crucial task in cultures where claims and aspirations to ‘a certain kind of limitlessness’ tends to impress people (p.9).
 McPherson does not comprehensively assay the forms and origins of this zeal for limitlessness.
 Instead, he helpfully presents the issues in terms of ‘existential stances’: a choosing-controlling stance – manifesting our impulses to change and control – and an accepting-appreciating stance marked by forms of restraint and recognition of value in our life and world as we find it.